Jefferson County, Alabama: History of education

 As a reaction to the US Supreme Court's ruling in Brown v Board of Education in 1954, that segregated public schools were unconstitutional, both state and local officials took steps to preserve de facto educational segregation.
 As late as 1965, schools in the county were still totally segregated.
 In 1969, public schools in the county became fully integrated.

 Except for cities such as Birmingham, that have established their own local school districts, all parts of Jefferson County are served by the Jefferson County Board of Education.
 Parts within Birmingham are served by Birmingham City Schools.

 Beginning in 1959, more wealthy towns, with predominately white populations, began to form their own school systems.
 Critics allege this served to stymie integration and financially starve schools that served mostly black populations.
-Cities in the county that have established their own school systems are Gardendale, Bessemer, Fairfield, Midfield, Trussville, Homewood, Leeds, Hoover, Vestavia Hills, Tarrant, and Mountain Brook.
+Cities in the county that have established their own school systems are Bessemer, Fairfield, Midfield, Trussville, Homewood, Leeds, Hoover, Vestavia Hills, Tarrant, and Mountain Brook.
 The pattern of residential and economic segregation has occurred in many parts of the country, including economic segregation of poorer whites.